-In Makeshop, we’ve been experimenting with ways that virtual reality (VR) can facilitate empathy to help people better understand unfamiliar situations.
+In Makeshop at Fjord New York, we experimented with ways that virtual reality can facilitate empathy to help people better understand unfamiliar situations.
 There is a definite challenge with this, however, as VR can often trivialize experiences by turning them into a game of sorts.
 Our mission was to overcome this obstacle and, through our Design Study process, find a way to apply VR and immersive experiences to create more understanding for the unknown – in this case, using a wheelchair.

 We began by conducting interviews with wheelchair-user friends and colleagues.
-Certain patterns and common problems emerged throughout our discussions: stories about disastrous first days in wheelchairs, the challenges of understanding a new complex environment, navigating areas where pedestrians don’t understand the needs of wheelchair users, difficulties developing an understanding for angles of concrete, height of curbs, etc.
+Certain patterns and common problems emerged throughout our discussions: stories about disastrous first days in wheelchairs, the challenges of understanding a new complex environment, navigating areas where pedestrians don’t understand the needs of wheelchair users.

 This led us quickly to the idea of a Wheelchair Training Program – a simulator offering a safe way to engage with a complex new environment and serving as a way to understand the new obstacles and issues.

 With these ideas and this basic framework in place, we set out to create the prototype.
 I came up with the concept and did the design research but many talented people contributed to this project from study, to service to prototype.